Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves-add.md

 ### Instructional Funding Request

 The reserve settings must be added on the funding/billing level of the sub-merchant.
 This will usually be at the outlet level, but can also be on the Merchant or subgroup.
-The settings you want to set the reserve up with will need to be provided.
 For an instructional funding setup, the reserve would need to be enabled only.
 No settings would be applicable as these are collected by instructions.

 ```json